Hungarian director and Cannes nominee Miklos Jancso dies age 92

 Although Jancso was bypassed for the award that year he received it for "Red Psalm" in 1972.
 In the elaborate film, based on a 19th-century peasant revolt, Jancso took his early style to the extreme: he used only 26 very long shots.

-In 1979, Jancso was recognised with a lifetime achievement award at Cannes.
+In 1979, Jancso was recognized with a lifetime achievement award at Cannes.

 "We have lost the greatest Hungarian film director of all time, a thinker and a real democrat," the director Bela Tarr, whose films built on Jancso's legacy, told MTI.